Bangladesh national cricket team: Under Richard Halsall (2018)

-BCB chairman announced that their assistant coach Richard Halsall, will be in charge of coaching the side ahead of the Tri-nation ODI series held in January 2018 at home.
+BCB chairman announced that their assistant coach Richard Halsall, will be in charge of coaching the team ahead of the Tri-nation ODI series held in January 2018 at home.
 Convincing wins against low ranked opponents, Sri Lanka and Zimbabwe, in the first three group games saw Bangladesh reach the finals.
 Bangladesh recorded their biggest win in ODI cricket (won by 163 runs) against Sri Lanka during the process.
 However Bangladesh were bowled out for 82 (which was their ninth-lowest ODI total) and lost by 10 wickets in the last group game against Sri Lanka.
 They met Sri Lanka in the finals and lost the match by 79 runs, extending their win-less run in tournament finals.
 The 1st Test against Sri Lanka was a high scoring draw.
 Later, Bangladesh lost the 2nd Test by 215 runs inside 3 days, conceding the Test series 1–0.
 Bangladesh also lost the T20I series 2–0.